-Energy Storage Thermal Safety
+Energy Storage Safety for Electric Vehicles

 Battery Internal Short-Circuit Device

-NREL has developed the Battery Internal Short-Circuit (ISC) Device to evaluate one of the most challenging Li-ion battery safety and reliability issues the internal short circuit.
+NREL has developed the Battery Internal Short-Circuit Device to evaluate one of the most challenging Li-ion battery safety and reliability issues the internal short circuit.
 Short circuits typically surface with no previously detected malfunction, causing the temperature of battery cells to spike by hundreds of degrees and in extreme cases cells go into thermal runaway and cause fires.

 Isothermal Battery Calorimeter